CTR-BFX/2018_Bacon_Charnock-Jones/README.md

 ## Contact ##

-Contact rsh46 -at- cam.ac.uk for bioinformatics related queries
+If there are any questions or suggestions please submit an issue using the GitHub menu above otherwise contact rsh46 -at- cam.ac.uk for bioinformatics related queries

 ## Abstract ##